When Preparing for Pregnancy

 9. Maintain a Healthy Weight

 By maintaining a healthy weight you will not only be looking after your own health but also increases your chances of becoming pregnant.
-If you have an excessively low or high body mass index (BMI) then it will likely make it more difficult for you to fall pregnant.
+If you have an excessively low or high body mass index (BMI) then it will likely make it more difficult for you to get pregnant.

 10. Not All Food is Recommended